-- i) In as much as the fundamental purpose of research is to create theoretical explanations of reality.
-Theory therefore, provides the conceptual basis for all research. - ii) Best and Kahn (1993) observed that theory establish a 'cause and effect relationship between variables with purpose of explaining and predicting phenomena. - iii) It enables researcher generate hypotheses as a means of prescribing methodology and analysis.
+In as much as the fundamental purpose of research is to create theoretical explanations of reality.
+Theory therefore, provides the conceptual basis for all research.

+Best and Kahn (1993) observed that theory establish a 'cause and effect relationship between variables with the purpose of explaining and predicting phenomena.

+It enables researchers to generate hypotheses as a means of prescribing methodology and analysis.